59de44955ebd/FidoArch/README.md

 # FidoArch
 A PowerShell script to download Windows ISOs from archive.org.

-FidoArch is a clone of [Fido](https://github.com/pbatard/Fido) that instead allows to select and download Windows OS setup ISOs from [archive.org](https://archive.org/), including various legacy systems.
+[FidoArch](https://raw.githubusercontent.com/59de44955ebd/FidoArch/refs/heads/main/FidoArch.ps1) is a modified clone of [Fido](https://github.com/pbatard/Fido) that allows to select and download Windows OS setup ISOs from [archive.org](https://archive.org/).

+Since it doesn't depend on MS servers, it also allows to download ISOs for various legacy systems (see first screenshot below).

 It's basically a fun project, but maybe still useful.